joshed-io/aud/README.md

 ## Listen to your log files with `aud`

-`aud` is an open source command line utility that plays sounds in response to text-based input.
+`aud` is an open source utility that plays sounds in response to text-based input.
 Pipe, cat, or tail your files to `aud` and **audibilize** them.
 Here's some ways to use `aud`:

-+ Get an audio alert when exceptions happen.
++ Get an audible alert when exceptions happen.
 + Learn the *rhythm* of a system, like you would a car engine.
 + Sense the relationship between two or more concurrent components.

 The human hearing system is remarkably good at [isolating sounds](http://physicsworld.com/cws/article/news/2013/jan/31/human-hearing-is-highly-nonlinear) and detecting patterns.
-Why not use it to intuit more about how our information-processing systems work?
+Why not use it to intuit more about how information-processing systems work?

 [The Sound of Sorting](http://panthema.net/2013/sound-of-sorting) uses video and sound to *show* you how sorting algorightms work, rather than just tell you.
 Bret Victor's talk [Inventing on Principle](http://vimeo.com/36579366) explains why creators need a physical, immediate connection to their creations.
 These and more inspired me to write `aud`.